 respond to developing unsafe situations to assist the decision-making process on board.

+V-103/2 VTS Supervisor

-The VTS Supervisor course provides a qualified VTS operator with the additional skills to:provide leadership and
+The VTS Supervisor course provides a qualified VTS Operator with the additional knowledge, understanding and proficiency to:

+provide supervision for VTS operations;

+provide leadership; and

 ensure that co‐ordination takes place between the VTS, allied services and other port facilities and services.

-This course builds upon the qualifications acquired in the V103/1 VTS operator course. .

-V-103/3 VTS On-the-Job Training Model Course
+V-103/3 VTS On-the-Job Training

 The VTS Authority shall develop the OJT program based on the V-103/3 Model Course, taking into account the requirements of the particular VTS Centre.
 VTS Authorities are responsible for ensuring all VTS personnel complete OJT training and are competent to assume operational VTS duties.